sparkfunX/IOTA-ARTIC-R2-Module/README.md

 | **23** | **ANTENNA** | RF | Antenna connection (50 Ohm).
 Connected internally to the center pin of the u.FL connector. |
 | **24** | **GND** | | Power ground / 0V. |

-The full schematic for the ARTIC R2 module is available [here](./Hardware/Schematic.pdf).
+The full schematic for IOTA is available [here](./Hardware/Schematic.pdf).

 ## Antenna